pierreveron/SwiftUICam/README.md

 #### FocusImage

-When tapToFocus is enable, you can pass an image that will be animate on the tap point.
+When tapToFocus is enable, you can pass an UIImage that will be animate on the tap point.

 ### PinchToZoom